dext/guides/slack.md

 Keep in mind that channel names are unique, even for private channels.
 If you intend to create multiple channels for related topics, it is nice to prefix them with a single short word or abbreviation.

-## Messaging users
+## Messaging people

 Slack is intended for asynchronous communication.
-This means that people don't need to be in it at the same time – somebody can message you now you can reply later when you see the message.
+This means that people don't need to be in it at the same time – somebody can message you now and you can reply later, when you see the message.
 In practice, this means two things:

 * It's perfectly OK to message anybody at any time.
-They are neither expected to see it immediately nor to reply straight away.
-They can answer when they have the time or in between other tasks.
+Nobody’s expected to see it or reply straight away.
+People will answer when they have the time or if it’s after-hours for them expect a response on their next working day.
-  Don't expect people to respond instantly.
 * If there is an emergency, it's not the best way to get somebody's attention.
-That's why you had to fill in your phone number earlier – if you need somebody right this minute, consider phoning or messaging them.
-Don't do this unless it's really important – people need to be able to focus to get work done and interruptions are the productivity killer.
+That's why we have our phone numbers in the Slack profile – if you need somebody right this minute, consider phoning or messaging them.
+But please don't do this unless it's really important – people need to be able to focus and get the work done.
+Interruptions are the productivity killer.

-Apart from that, feel free to contact anybody about anything.

-While we are at it, try to avoid the cardinal sin in Slack.
-It's sending a message with...

-> Hi!

-...and following by saying nothing.
+* For important announcements that need to be seen by everybody Slack is not going to be enough, send those by email as well.

-Remember, Slack is asynchronous.
-If you wait for the person you need to be online on the same time, you're breaking their flow.
-It forces them to constantly look at Slack so you two can be online at the same time.
-There is nothing wrong with pleasantries (our HQ is in Britain after all), but include why you are contacting the person and preferably something actionable for them to do.
-If you have a question about the Automation Platform and you think you might want to have a meeting, don't just say "Hi, can we talk?" or "Can we have a meeting later today?".
-Add some context and some plan of action:
+Avoid the cardinal sin of sending just “Hi” and waiting for the other side to reply.
+There is nothing wrong with pleasantries, but include why you are contacting the person and preferably something actionable for them to do.
+If you have a question and you think you might want to have a meeting, don't just say "Hi, can we talk?" or "Can we have a meeting later today?".
+Add some context and allow them to give you a meaningful reply.

-> Hey!
-I've been looking at the Automation Platform and I have a question.
-I'm wondering if directly processes 1Tap receipts, or if they need to go through Receipt Bank for Accountants first.
-Do you think we can have a meeting about that?

-This is much better!
-It doesn't just give the other person context about why you are contacting them – it also tells them what your question is.
-This gives them an opportunity to prepare a bit for the meeting, or even better – answer you right there in Slack and have no meeting at all (usually the best kind of meeting).
-Remember, the fewer interruptions we have, the more work we can get done.

-And that's all you need to know on messaging users.

 ## Statuses